Erd\H{o}s-P\'osa property of chordless cycles and its applications: Terminology and a proof overview

 We distinguish between two types of holes, namely \emph{sunflowers} and \emph{tulips}.
 A hole $H$ is said to be a \emph{sunflower} if $V(H)\subseteq N[C]$, that is, its entire vertex set is placed within the closed neighborhood of $C$.
 A hole that is not a sunflower is called a \emph{tulip}.
 Every tulip contains at least one vertex not contained in $N[C]$.
 Also, we classify holes depending on whether one contains a $C$-dominating vertex or not.
 A hole is \emph{$D$-traversing} it contains a $C$-dominating vertex (which is a vertex of $D$), and \emph{$D$-avoiding} otherwise.

 In the remainder of this section, we present a proof outline of Theorem~\ref{thm:core}.
-Here are three basic observations, necessary to give the ideas of our proofs. \begin{itemize} \item (Lemma~\ref{lem:consecutive}) For every vertex $v$ of $N(C)$, either it has at most $3$ consecutive neighbors in $C$ or it is $C$-dominating. \item (Lemma~\ref{lem:farnonadj}) Let $x,y$ be two vertices in $C$ such that $\dist_C(x,y)\geq 4$.
-Then there is no edge between $Z_x$ and $Z_y$. \item (Lemma~\ref{lem:dominating}) $D$ is a clique. \end{itemize}
+Here are three basic observations, necessary to give the ideas of our proofs. \begin{itemize} \item (Lemma~\ref{lem:consecutive}) For every vertex $v$ of $N(C)$, either it has at most $3$ neighbors in $C$ and they are consecutive in $C$, or it is $C$-dominating. \item (Lemma~\ref{lem:farnonadj}) Let $x,y$ be two vertices in $C$ such that $\dist_C(x,y)\geq 4$.
+Then there is no edge between $Z_x$ and $Z_y$.
+See Figure~\ref{fig:distance} for an illustration. \item (Lemma~\ref{lem:connectedsupport}) Let $H$ be a connected subgraph in $G_{nbd}$.
+Then $C[\spp(H)]$ is connected. \item (Lemma~\ref{lem:dominating}) $D$ is a clique. \end{itemize}